DAF201/2022_fall_school_garbage/Logic.md

 The notation A ⊆ B is used to indicate that A is a subset of the set B

-A ⊆ B holds if and only if ∀x(x ∈ A → x ∈ B) is true
+A ⊆ B holds if and only if ∀ x(x ∈ A → x ∈ B) is true

-1. Because x ∈ ∅ is always false, ∅ ⊆ S ,for every set S
+1. Because x ∈ ∅ is always false, ∅ ⊆ S , for every set S
 2. Because x ∈ S → x ∈ S, S ⊆ S, for every set S

 “Every nonempty set S is guaranteed to have at least two